Glossary of billing terms

 Commercial health insurance: Private insurance.
 A basic, traditional insurance contract.

 Copayment/coinsurance: An amount established by the insurance company as the patient's responsibility of billed fees.

-Credit balance: This balance appears in the "Amount Due" column of your statement with a minus sign after the amount (i.e., $100-).
+Credit balance: This balance appears in the "Amount Due" column of your statement with a minus sign after the amount (for example, $100-).
 Mayo Clinic may owe a refund to the patient or insurance plan, dependent upon review of the account.

 Deductible: An amount determined by the insurance company to be paid on an annual basis before benefits are paid.